-As to my dear old father, to those to whom he is known, it is needless to say anything, to preclude any suspicion of his conniving with me at the connection of the conn niving with me at anything false or criminal.

-And after my conviction, so far from being at all instrumental in the intrigue to get me to confess and accuse Darby he would never have one word to say to me upon the subject, after he heard that I had insinuated my own guilt.
-Not that his affection for me abated, or his kindness diminished; far from it.
+As to my dear old father, to those to whom he is known it is needless to say anything to preclude any suspicion of his conniving with me at any thing false or criminal.
+For I believe the tongue of malice and slander has never, throughout all my misfortunes, imputed to him anything the least dishonorable or reprehensible.
+He, I am well satisfied, was amongst the last men in the world to believe me guilty; and there was not one single man in the whole world whom I took so much pains to persuade of my innocence as my father.
+And after my conviction, so far from being at all instrumental in the intrigue to get me to confess and accuse Darby, he would never have a word to say to me on the subject, after he heard I had insinuated my own guilt.
+Not that his affection for me abated or his kindness diminished.
+Far from it.
 He felt that I was justifiable, and he could only pity and consolate me.
-The outrage and dishonor which I had revenged, was that which above all others, he had ever admonished me to eschew, as the vilest act of which human nature was capable.
-For if I have found one man upon the earth, entitled to the name of a honorable or a honest man, my father is that man.
-I have marked him in all the variegated scenes of adversity and prosperity, and have seen his soul thoroughly tried, and justice bids me publish when dying, this testimony of his inflexible honor and integrity.
-And great Almighty God! has he deserved this fate in his sonhis favorite son, by the pious manner in which he has reared me up?
-But thy ways are inscrutible, O God, to the blind under standing of men.
-And the conviction of the feelings of honor, which have caused my death, will, I hope, and doubt not, in a measure consolate him for my early loss.
-Into thy hands then I commit him thou God of justice; who will mete out to him the measure thy wisdom sees mete to allot him in this world, and finally unite him to me in a happy eternity, where that I may meet him, my beloved mother, and brothers and sisters is my humble prayer, for the Redeemer's sake.
+The outrage and dishonor I had revenged was that which, above all others, he had ever admonished me to eschew, as the vilest act of which human nature is capable.
+For if I have found one man upon the earth entitled to the name of an honorable or an honest man, my father is that man.
+I have marked him in all the variegated scenes of adversity and prosperity, and have seen his soul thoroughly tried, and justice bids me publish, when dying, this testimony of his inflexible honor and integrity.
+And great, almighty God! has he deserved this fate in his son-his favorite son, by the pious manner in which he has reared me up?
+But thy ways are inscrutible, O God, to the blind understanding of men!
+And the conviction of the feelings of honor which have caused my death will, I hope and doubt not, in a measure consolate him for my early loss.
+Into thy hands, then, I commit him, thou God of justice, who will mete out to him the measure thy wisdom sees meet to allot him in this world, and finally unite him to me in an happy eternity, where that I may meet him, my beloved mother and brothers and sisters, is my humble prayer, for the Redeemer's sake.